-The Society is a registered charity and part of the Making Music (National Federation of Music Societies) Network.
-It exists to support musical education and also to provide high quality classical music which is performed by musicians from the locality.
-There are two orchestras: the Bedfordshire Symphony Orchestra (BSO) and the Bedford Sinfonia (BS).
-The BSO has approximately 80 members and its repertoire concentrates on the larger symphonic works of the 19th and 20th centuries.
-The Bedford Sinfonia is a smaller orchestra whose members join by invitation and is widely acclaimed for its performing standard.
-It specialises in chamber works and aims to include a selection of 20th century music in its choice of repertoire.
+The Society exists to support musical education and to provide high quality classical music performed by musicians from the locality.
+There are two orchestras: the Bedfordshire Symphony Orchestra concentrates on the larger symphonic works of the 19th and 20th centuries while the Bedford Sinfonia is a smaller orchestra specialising in chamber works.

 Discover the unique village of Stewartby, the dream of the Stewart family and once home to the largest brickworks in the world.

 Britain's "What's On" events guide: a comprehensive guide to what's on throughout the country - ranging from the smallest village show or sale to events of national prominence.
 All are listed closest first to potentially cut down on wasted travel.

 The current church was built by the Stewart family in the early 1950's as a place of worship for all Christians, regardless of denomination.

 Whatever background you come from, and whether you have been a Christian for years or are just looking into Christianity you are assured of a very warm welcome.